thookham/rosetta/README.md

 > [!NOTE]
 > **Antigravity Hydrated Fork**
 > This repository is a verified hydration of the core Rosetta framework.
-To facilitate rapid development on Windows without the 2+ hour compilation time, we have included architectural mocks (`SCAFFOLD/`) that verify the core Factory and Mover patterns.

 ---